The Enchanting Weave: Unveiling the Numerical Symphony of Fabrics

 Cotton 150 2,500,000 Cotton fabric is widely used in the textile industry due to its softness, breathability, and versatility.
 It is commonly used for making shirts, dresses, bed linens, and various other garments.

 Silk 75 1,200,000 Silk fabric, known for its luxurious feel and natural sheen, is a highly valued material.
-It is often used in high-end fashion designs, evening wear, and home decor items such as curtains and upholstery.
+It is often used in high-end fashion designs, evening wear, and home decor items such as and upholstery.

 Wool 90 1,800,000 Wool fabric is derived from the fleece of sheep and is prized for its warmth and durability.
 It is commonly used in the production of sweaters, coats, suits, and blankets.